 - Stop worrying.
 Negative thoughts turn your mind off and will get you fear, strive to develop good thoughts in your head.
-Stop worrying about anything that not happens yet.
-Even when something goes wrong, turn your attention to fix it rather than worry about it.
+Stop worrying about anything that has not happened yet.
+Even when something goes wrong, turn your attention to fixing it rather than worrying about it.

 - More laughter.
 Laughter relieves stress and relaxes the whole body.